VikeLabs/maps/api/README.md

 ## Testing

 `gradlew api:test` will run all tests for the server.
-Integration tests may require external servcies and/or a internet connection.
+Integration tests may require external services and/or an internet connection.

 ## Building

 `gradlew api:build` will produce a runnable .jar containing the server.

+## Contributing

+`gradlew api:ktlintFormat` will format your code, well formatted code is required for pull requests.
+You can check formatting with `gradlew api:ktlintCheck`